 Use pork belly for the best result

 The most common cut of pork for deep-frying is pork belly.
 Pork belly has a relatively higher amount of fat, which will remain juicy after deep-frying with high heat.
 The pork fat will render during the process, changing the texture of the fat from the soft, spongy to a slightly firm texture with a crispy surface.
-These changes make it does not feel oily when you bite on it.
+These changes make it not feel oily when you bite on it.
 Of course, you can use collar butt or pork loin if you prefer less fatty, but the texture will be drier than pork belly.

-How to remove the skin of pork belly
+How to remove the pork skin

 Pork belly is sold with skin-on usually.
 Here is my method to remove the skin.